Is honouring the text such a bad thing?

 For me, that says a lot about her respect (and his) for the score and by virtue, the composer and their work.
 She attended to the detail of their detail.
 She respected the work.
 I guess as a professional, she wanted to do it justice.
 And it reminded me of an adage, the origins of which are now lost to me: when you honour the writer, you honour yourself.

 When it comes to writing, I have no delusions.
 I’m a very small fish in a huge sea.
-But I am always very particular about what I write.
+But I am still very particular about what I write.
 My process isn’t quick.
 I can spend what feels like an eternity on a play.
-Working and reworking it and the eventual product.
 It’s no exaggeration that I do consider every single word.
 A few words together can create a unique and special moment in the life of a character and their journey.
-For a member of an audience, that moment can catch their breath and can remain with them for long after.
+For a member of an audience, that moment can sometimes catch their breath and remain with them for long after.
 And if you get the alchemy of word-smithing right, a moment can last a lifetime.

 I have often said that I don’t write plays.
 I write life.
 And life isn’t easy.
 Because of that, neither is my writing.
 Knowing that, I make no apologies for it.
 You will like it or you won’t.
 You will perform it or you won’t.
 That’s life, I guess.
-I can’t write to please everyone so I write to please me.
+I can’t write to please everyone so I write to please me in the hope of finding kindred spirits.

+The quality of a performance shouldn't be measured by the word count, be the subject of a QA process.
 I don’t expect any actor to make a commitment to every word.
+That's absurd.

-But at least having an aspiration to, isn’t a bad thing, is it?
+But at least having an aspiration to?
+Is that such a big ask?

 Comments